UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01.md

   * SPACEDOS01A - engineering model compatible with MLAB kit system
   * SPACEDOS01B - Space qualified and shape adjusted for the use in CubeSat satellites.

+SPACEDOS's primary applications are radiation alarm devices for satellite FCS and scientific research instruments for cosmic rays.

 In the case of manned missions, we suggest to use SPACEDOS02 or SPACEDOS03.